Kate Morgan

 Kate Morgan (c.
 1864 – November 28, 1892) was an American woman who died under mysterious circumstances.
 She is thought by locals to now haunt the Hotel del Coronado in Coronado, California.
-She was buried at nearby Mount Hope Cemetery in Division 5, Section 1.

-Born in Iowa c.
-1864, Morgan was orphaned in 1865 when her mother died.
-She was raised by her maternal grandfather since the age of two.
-Her father died in 1876.
-In December 1885, Morgan married.
-Her only son was born on October 31, 1886, and died two days later.
-Morgan eloped with a stepbrother of her husband c.
-1890, but their relationship was short-lived.
-On November 24, 1892, she checked into a room at the Hotel del Coronado, introducing herself with an alias.
-She seemed alone, troubled, and melancholic to the hotel staff. on November 29, Morgan apparently committed suicide with a self-inflicted gunshot wound to the head.
-In the 1980s, a lawyer introduced the theory that the death was a homicide, since the coroner's inquest recorded that the bullet found in Morgan's head did not match that of her own gun.

 Background

 Kate Farmer was born in Fremont County, Iowa, around the year of 1864.
-Her mother died on September 23, 1865, and at the age of two, young Kate was sent to live with her maternal grandfather, Joe Chandler.
+Her mother died on September 23, 1865, and from the age of two she lived with her maternal grandfather, Joe Chandler.

-On November 9, 1870, Kate's father, George Washington Farmer, was appointed to be the Postmaster of Hamburg, Iowa.
-He remarried in 1871, fathered two more daughters, and then moved to Texas, where he died in 1876.
+On November 9, 1870, her father, George Washington Farmer, was appointed as the Postmaster of Hamburg, Iowa.
+He remarried in 1871 and had two more daughters.
+He then moved to Texas, where he died in 1876.

-On December 30, 1885, Kate married Thomas Edwin Morgan and they had one child, a boy, born on October 31, 1886; he lived only two days.
+On December 30, 1885, Morgan married Thomas Edwin Morgan.
+The couple had one child, a boy, born on October 31, 1886; he lived for two days.

-Around 1890, Kate Morgan ran off with Albert Allen, a stepson of Thomas' stepmother, Emily Dennison Allen Morgan.

-This relationship also did not appear to have lasted.
-Although there are very few records of Morgan's life at this time, the next time she was reported sighted, she was ill and alone.
+Around 1890, Morgan eloped with Albert Allen, a stepson of Thomas' stepmother, Emily Dennison Allen Morgan.
+This relationship did not appear to have lasted.
+Although there are few records of Morgan's life at this time, the next time she was reported as being seen, she was ill and alone.

 Her next appearance was at the Hotel del Coronado in 1892.
 She arrived on November 24, checking in under the name "Mrs. Lottie A. Bernard, Detroit."
-The staff reported that she seemed ladylike, beautiful, reserved, and well-dressed, but troubled and very melancholy.
+The staff reported that she seemed ladylike, beautiful, reserved, and well-dressed, but troubled and melancholy.